domRiddle/ASF/Escrow.md

 ### Android phone

 In order to import from your Android phone, you should download **[SteamDesktopAuthenticator](https://github.com/Jessecar96/SteamDesktopAuthenticator/blob/master/README.md)** and **[import your account from android phone](https://github.com/Jessecar96/SteamDesktopAuthenticator/wiki/Importing-account-from-an-Android-phone)**.
 Visit those two links in order to learn how to do that in a right way.
 After successfully importing, follow the rest of instructions for SDA below.
+You can also use WinAuth instead of SDA for this step, likewise, after you finish import, you should follow the rest of instructions.
+If you're not use which program to use, use SDA, as it's faster to do import to ASF later :+1:.

 ***